Forgot Your Password and Locked Out of the Admin Site?

 • Prepare two or more administrator accounts

-As the number of employees and locations increases, management by a single system administrator can become insufficient.
-Distributing system administration duties by assigning different administrators per task or department serves as risk management.
+Distributing system administration duties by assigning different administrators per task or department serves as essential risk management.

 • Set up password recovery features in advance